pawar121/deo_sumit_spring2017/Final/readme.md

 ### Snapshot of processed data folder
 > Loan Data

-The data will be divided in to the four quarters of the year and will be saved as '<year>-Q<quarter>.CSV'.
+The data will be divided in to the four quarters of the year and will be saved as 'year-Quarter.CSV'.

 <img src ="extras/screenshots/folder_struct_loans.PNG" />

 > Declined-Loan Data

-The data will be divided in to the four quarters of the year and will be saved as '<year>-Q<quarter>.CSV'.
+The data will be divided in to the four quarters of the year and will be saved as 'year-Quarter.CSV'.

 <img src ="extras/screenshots/folder_struct_declined.PNG" />